cdeccio/cougarnet/README.md

 Now let's begin communicating!
 First, let's split `h1`'s terminal into two.
 Click on `h1` terminal, and press `Ctrl`+`b` then `"` (double quote).
-Your terminal is running an instance of [tmux](https://github.com/tmux/tmux/), and the key strokes you just entered split the terminal horizontally.  panes.
+Your terminal is running an instance of [tmux](https://github.com/tmux/tmux/), and the key strokes you just entered split the terminal horizontally.
 To switch back and forth between the two panes, press `Ctrl`+`b` followed by the up or down arrow, to move up or down, respectively.

 In one pane of `h1`, enter the following command: